-- · undertake more extensive marketing campaigns; - · adopt more aggressive pricing policies; and - · make more attractive offers to businesses to induce them to use their products or services.
+- · undertake more extensive marketing campaigns; - adopt more aggressive pricing policies; and - · make more attractive offers to businesses or individuals to induce them to use their products or services.

-Any delay in the general market acceptance of the real-time sales, marketing and customer service solution business model would likely harm our competitive position.
-Delays would allow our competitors additional time to improve their service or product offerings, and would also provide time for new competitors to develop real-time sales, marketing, customer service and Web analytics applications and solicit prospective clients within our target markets.
+Any delay in the general market acceptance of the real-time sales, marketing and customer service solution business model or in online, real-time consumer advice services would likely harm our competitive position.
+Delays would allow our competitors additional time to improve their service or product offerings, and would also provide time for new competitors to develop real-time sales, marketing, customer service and Web analytics applications or competitive consumer service offerings and solicit prospective clients within our target markets.
 Increased competition could result in pricing pressures, reduced operating margins and loss of market share.